phillycommunitywireless/phillycommunitywireless/content/en/about/partners.md

     - template: call-to-action-photo-right
       title: "PhillyWisper"
       text: |
-        Philly Community Wireless works with PhillyWisper, a local wireless internet service provider, to install rooftop antennas that we use to provide a free Wi-Fi network to neighborhood residents and public spaces.
+        Philly Community Wireless works with PhillyWisper, a local wireless internet service provider, to install rooftop antennas that we use to provide a free WiFi network to neighborhood residents and public spaces.
       photo: "/images/web updates/PW.jpg"
       photo_alt_text: "Two PhillyWisper staff sitting on a roof looking at a laptop, with a structure and LiteBeam device next to them."
       button: